bhufmann/EclipseTrainingSlides/trace-compass/slides.md

 - Attribute
 	- Smallest element of a state
+	- Has a State Value
+	- Changes over time
 - Attribute Tree:
 	- Tree-like structure
 	- Each attribute can have a value and sub-attributes